aormsby/Fork-Sync-With-Upstream-action/README.md

 <img src="img/fork-sync-diagram.png" alt="sample git workflow">

 As stated, this works best if your target branch is a non-working branch - i.e. you don't make any commits to it.
-Check out the [wiki](https://github.com/aormsby/Fork-Sync-With-Upstream-action/wiki) for ideas on how to use input vars for different situations.
+Check out the [wiki](https://github.com/aormsby/Fork-Sync-With-Upstream-action/wiki/Configuration#scenarios-for-advanced-input) for notes on how to use input vars for specific situations.

 ## How to Use

-[Add a workflow](https://docs.github.com/en/actions/quickstart#creating-your-first-workflow) to your repo that includes this action ([sample below](sample-workflow)).
+[Add a workflow](https://docs.github.com/en/actions/quickstart#creating-your-first-workflow) to your repo that includes this action ([sample below](#sample-workflow)).
 Please note that scheduled workflows only run on the default branch of a repo.

 ### Input Variables

-For many cases, your input variables will be pretty straightforward.
-You can use the 'core' inputs most of the time, and there are 'advanced' inputs if you have more specific needs.

-**Note:** For clarity, some variable names have been changed between v2 and v3.
+**Note:** For clarity reasons, some variable names have been changed between v2 and v3.
 Please check your workflows for the correct input.

 #### Core Use